Flink architecture¶

 - Each operator needs to register its state.

-- Operator State is scoped to an operator task: all records processed by the same parallel task have access to the same state
+- Operator state is scoped to an operator task: all records processed by the same parallel task have access to the same state.

 - Keyed state is maintained and accessed with respect to a key defined in the records of an operator’s input stream.
 Flink maintains one state instance per key value and Flink partitions all records with the same key to the operator task that maintains the state for this key.
 The key-value map is sharded across all parallel tasks: